virio-andreyana/data-science-for-esm/_sources/13_build_YO_content.md

     <a href='https://github.com/open-energy-transition/data-science-for-esm/settings/pages'>
     <img src='https://raw.githubusercontent.com/open-energy-transition/data-science-for-esm/stanford/data-science-for-esm/_images/04_gh_pages-options.png' width='97%'style='vertical-align:middle;border:5px solid goldenrod;margin:30px 30px' />
     </a>
-    <figcaption>Clicking on the image above will lead directly to the GH Pages setings menu.</figcaption>
+    <figcaption>Clicking on the image above will lead directly to the GH Pages settings menu.</figcaption>
 </figure>

 # <font color="red">GH Workflows Deployment</font>

-`.github/workflows/deploy.yml` ([link][10]) needs specifying which branch of the repo will be used for deployment.
+`.github/workflows/deploy.yml` ([link][08]) needs specifying which branch of the repo will be used for deployment.
 You are free to use any branch, other than the `gh-pages`, keeping in mind that upon the git push command the workflow will be triggered.

 The changes will be published in the specified `github.io` URL.
 There is a short waiting time for